jojrg/mapr-datasharing-demo/README.md

 8. Go to the root folder of the project and start the application:
     `mvn spring-boot:run` from the root directory to install Node Modules
-9. Open http://<hostname>:<port>/datasharing/md in a browser.
-The browser should be connected to the internet in order to download the angularjs dependencies and stylesheets.
+9. Open the URL http://__hostname__:__port__/datasharing/md in a browser considering the settings in application.properties The browser should be connected to the internet in order to download the angularjs dependencies and stylesheets.

 ---